SpryBTS/iperf/README.md

 Known Issues
 ------------

+* Network byte and packet counts will only be collected and reported if both the client and server use this modified code and both both have the /sys, /proc filesystems available

 * UDP performance: Some problems have been noticed with iperf3 on the ESnet 100G testbed at high UDP rates (above 10Gbps).
 The symptom is